mnm-team/p4-sdn/README.md

 + In some case, we might want to remove idle rules, i.e., rules that do not match any packet for some lapse of time.
 The rule\_timeout example demonstrates how this can be achieved.

 + SDN boosts the adoption of policy-based network management, and recently intent-based networking.
-In this regard, we provide an example, in which the SDN controller exposes the useful REST APIs for controlling the data plane.
+In this regard, we provide an example, in which the SDN controller exposes useful REST APIs for controlling the data plane.